minguk-cucu/tinyproject1/README.md

 1 ) Trained by data of a person with a Chess.com rating 1200s ( Rapid rule )

-2 ) Trained by data of a person with a Chess.com rating 3300s, FIDE rating 2800+, ( Professional chess player, Hikaru , in Bullet rule)
+2 ) Trained by data of a person with a Chess.com rating 3300s, FIDE rating 2800+, ( Professional chess player, Hikaru , in Blitz rule)

 # Improvements